truenas/middleware/docs/userguide/freenas_directoryservice.rst

    and instructions for using it can be found at
    `The Linux Samba-OpenLDAP Howto <http://download.gna.org/smbldap-tools/docs/samba-ldap-howto/#htoc29>`_.

-Figure 9.2a shows the LDAP Configuration screen that is seen when you click :menuselection:`Directory Services --> LDAP`.
+Figure 9.2a shows the LDAP Configuration screen that is seen when you click :menuselection:`Directory Service --> LDAP`.

 **Figure 9.2a: Configuring LDAP**